MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-fact-objects/retrieve-a-facts-definition.md

 This workflow sample demonstrates how to retrieve the definition of a fact through the Modeling service.

 You want to get the definition of the "Profit" fact object.
-The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the Strategy Tutorial project.
+The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info